umangagarwal08/Insightify/README.md

 2. Use the **sidebar menu** to upload one or more PDF files.
 3. Click the **Submit & Process** button to extract and process the content.
 4. Once processing is complete, enter a question related to the uploaded PDF content in the input field.
-5. View the generated response in real time.
+5. View the generated response in real-time.

 ---